If you receive an unsolicited invitation, DO NOT PAY IT until you have checked what services are being offered and if it is from an official source.

-These automatically record all applications and granted patents and registered trade marks and designs either filed directly with them or through us.
+These automatically record all applications for granted patents, and registered trade marks and designs, either filed directly with them, or through us.

 WIPO has further information on unsolicited invitations relating to international patent applications.

-Businesses are contacting applicants of UK trade marks offering to file a European Union Trade Mark based on the data present in your UK application.
+Some businesses, who are not regulated legal service providers, are contacting applicants of UK trade marks.
+They are offering to file a European Union Trade Mark application based on the data present in their UK application.

-There is no obligation for you to file a European Union Trade Mark but if you decided to consider such an offer, you should check:
+There is no obligation to file a European Union Trade Mark application to obtain protection in the UK.
+If however you decide to consider such an offer, you should check:

 - whether the fee quoted by the UK service provider includes the official fees for making a European Union Trade Mark application.
 If not, how these fees will be paid

 Check to see what services are being offered and if it is from an official source.
-You are NOT obliged to pay any fees as these companies are not linked to any government or community institution.
+You are NOT obliged to pay any fees.
+These companies are not linked to any government or EU institution.

-If you receive a misleading invoice, we would like to hear about it and see a copy.
+If you receive a misleading invoice, we would like to hear about it.

-If in doubt, check with your patent or trade mark attorney, solicitor, patent advisor or inventor-support organisation.
-Or contact us on 0300 300 2000.
+If you are in doubt about the mailing, check with your patent or trade mark attorney, solicitor, patent advisor or inventor-support organisation.

-You can also contact the Institute of Trade Mark Attorneys or the Chartered Institute of Patent Attorneys in relation to sources of initial legal advice regarding any contractual aspect of an unsolicited invitation.
-They also provide general advice on patents, designs and trade marks.
+You can also contact the Chartered Institute of Trade Mark Attorneys or the Chartered Institute of Patent Attorneys whose members provide general advice on patents, designs and trade marks.

-If you have received an invoice in relation to your trade mark or patent please will you report it to Action Fraud, separately, using this online reporting tool
+If you have received an invoice in relation to your trade mark, design or patent and were misled into paying the organisation, please also report it to Action Fraud.

-Action Fraud is the online reporting portal for all instances of fraud affecting UK citizens and businesses and it is operated by the City of London Police who are the UK lead Force for the investigation of fraud.
-The fraud you are reporting is classed as “invoice fraud”.
-Reports are collated and analysed by the National Fraud Intelligence Bureau (NFIB) and depending on a scoring matrix together with an assessment of available evidence, they can be sent to an individual police force for investigation.
+Action Fraud is the online reporting portal for all instances of fraud affecting UK citizens and businesses.
+It is operated by the City of London Police who are the UK lead Force for the investigation of fraud.
+Reports are collated and analysed by the National Fraud Intelligence Bureau (NFIB).
+Depending on a scoring matrix, together with an assessment of available evidence, they can be sent to an individual police force for investigation.

 The NFIB also send out industry alerts when new methods or techniques to defraud companies are identified.